 The Devil's Wheel is not just a thrilling ride but also a spectacle to watch, as spectators enjoy seeing participants try to maintain their balance and hold onto the disk.
 It's a fun and interactive experience that adds to the carnival-like atmosphere of Oktoberfest.
 Participants compete to see who can stay on the longest.
 The Devil's Wheel is a classic attraction that has been entertaining visitors at Oktoberfest for decades, providing memorable experiences and laughter for both riders and onlookers alike.

-If you are only going to do one ride while at Oktoberfest, we recommend the Ferris wheel!
+If you are only going to do one ride while at Oktoberfest, I recommend the Ferris wheel!
 The 150-foot (50 meter) Ferris wheel offers the best views of Munich!
 From the top, you have a clear perspective of the expansive Theresienwiese grounds, allowing you to truly appreciate the sheer size of the beer tents below.
 Plus, if you are lucky and the sky is clear, you can see other landmarks in Munich, including the BMW building, Munich's Old Town, and more!
 The tickets for the Ferris wheel were a bit steep at €10 per adult (children were less), but they did accept credit cards!

 Tuesdays are family days at Oktoberfest, but do not be surprised to see children during any day of the week!
 On Tuesdays, rides are half off for families and a number of the beer tents have meal specials for children.
 Children are also allowed inside the beer tents, with parents, but those under age 6 must leave by 8:00PM.